 The average child with a cleft lip and/or cleft palate will require multiple procedures in their lifetime.
-At the Waldorf Center, we enjoy seeing these children grow, and continuing to help as their needs change through the years.
+At The Waldorf Center, we enjoy seeing these children grow, and continuing to help as their needs change through the years.

 Your Child’s Consultation

 We believe you need to be well-informed about the reconstructive procedure.
 That includes the processes of preparing your child for the procedure, and care during the recovery period.
-The physician will meet with you about your concerns and goals.
-The surgeon will then examine your child, and base her opinion on how to achieve the reconstructive goals based on best practices, and how the procedure will affect your child.
+The surgeon will meet with you about your concerns and goals.
+The surgeon will then examine your child, and base their opinion on how to achieve the reconstructive goals based on best practices, and how the procedure will affect your child.

 Choosing a surgeon for your child is an intensely personal decision.
-We encourage you to take time to question the physician, and her team.
+We encourage you to take time to question the physician, and their team.
 We believe the formation of a personal bond is an integral part of the surgery and healing process.

 Cleft lip and/or cleft palate repair typically involves a series of operations as your child’s growth and development demand.
 The first operation closes the cleft(s) in the lip and/or palate.